-A Section 32 contains detailed information on council rates; charges affecting the property, location of any easements, zoning, restrictions and any building approvals given over the past seven years.
+A Section 32 contains detailed information on: council rates, charges affecting the property, the location of any easements, zoning, restrictions and any building approvals given over the past seven years.

 Statement of Adjustments

-A Statement of Adjustments is made before settlement to ensure that the Vendor pays their Local Council Rates and Water Rates and Land Tax (if applicable) right up until settlement date, with the purchaser paying from settlement date until the next charging period.
-A breakdown of payments made to all parties eg. council are included in the Statement of Adjustments.
+A Statement of Adjustments is prepared before settlement to ensure that the vendor pays their local Council rates and water rates and Land Tax (if applicable) to settlement date, with the purchaser paying from settlement date until the next charging period.

 Prior to a Contract of Sale being signed by a purchaser, the seller must provide the buyer with a Vendor’s Statement (also known as a Section 32 Statement).
 This document provides the buyer with certain information about the property such as: the zoning, services and rates.
 Please note a contract signed without first providing a Vendor’s Statement is voidable by the buyer.